xiaobaixuecode/PG-YOLO/docs/README.md

 `$` represents the name of the yaml file

-The model can autonomously choose between yolov8n.pt or YOLO-SAG.pt.
+The model can autonomously choose between yolov11s.pt or PG-YOLO.pt.

 ### Reference